 Another way to detox is by juicing specific vegetables, using herbal tinctures, and of course detoxing herbs such as (dandelion root, milk thistle, wild indigo), and plants.
 One of my favorite herbal supplements– especially for us women– that I use and recommend is Ashwagandha.

 What?
 A herb going to help me detox and balance hormones?
 Yup!
 Here is how it works:

 Ashwagandha is a natural source of energy and vitality.
-Being a super powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional and environmental stress.
+Being a super-powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional, and environmental stress.
 Hence, I love the way it makes me feel– especially after experiencing stress.
 Plus, this is one of the best herbs to help balance hormones.
-Overall a get a sense of well being.
+Overall I get a sense of well being.
 (I like this one).

-Update 10/25/2015: I received a gift basket a couple of weeks that I won at a giveaway.
+Update: I received a gift basket that I won at a giveaway.
 (No this ins’t a paid Ad) but I am so very happy with the products that I had to share the wealth of knowledge with you.

 Good News for Both: Men and Women

 If you have been having issues in the sexual performance department, I have phenomenal news for you.
 Ashwagandha builds stamina– known for male sexual endurance–and supports adrenal health.
 How cool is this?
 A safe, effective super herb that you can both enjoy.
 (Try it here)